Skip to content

 10 Splendid Holy Places in Egypt You Should Visit

-Siwa is a vast desert with many attractions to visit.
+Siwa is a vast desert with many attractions.
 It’s a slice of paradise on the Egyptian lands that you don’t want to miss.
-The urban oasis sits about 560 kilometres away from the capital city of Cairo.
+The urban oasis is about 560 kilometres away from the capital city of Cairo.
 Despite its secluded location, it remains one of the top tourist attractions in Egypt.
 Not only does it embrace hot springs and great dunes, but it also houses several historical landmarks and holy places.

 One of those holy places is the Siwa Temple of the Oracle of Amun, dedicated to one of the most prevalent deities in ancient Egypt.
 Amun was the God of the air and evolved to become the King of deities.
-That divine figure was significant to ancient Egyptians, who had to build temples dedicated to worshipping him.
+That divine figure was significant to ancient Egyptians, who had to build temples that worshipped him.

 The temple was also referred to as the temple of Alexander the Great.
-According to history, the respected figure had travelled to Egypt in 331 BC for the first time, and this temple was his first destination.
+According to history, the respected figure travelled to Egypt for the first time in 331 BC, and this temple was his first destination.
 Some even believe Alexander was announced as a son of God, Amun, in the Temple of the Oracle.
-Besides being a holy place, this temple is also one of the oldest ever worldwide, built in the 6th century BC.
+Besides being a holy place, this temple is one of the oldest ever built worldwide, built in the 6th century BC.

 9. Temple of Mut

 Luxor is one of Egypt’s most fascinating cities, with lots of history to unravel the secrets of ancient Egypt.
 Like its peer city of Aswan, Luxor is home to temples and historical landmarks that have held their ground for thousands of centuries.
-In fact, Luxor alone embraces around one-third of the ancient monuments around the world.
+Luxor alone embraces around one-third of the ancient monuments worldwide.

 The Temple of Mut is among the great temples and holy places you can visit in Luxor.
-It lies within the complex of the Karnak Temples, which is a few metres away from the Amon Temple.
+It lies within the Karnak Temples complex, a few metres away from the Amon Temple.
 The Temple of Mut was dedicated to Goddess Mut, a mother Goddess worshipped in ancient Egypt and Sudan.

 This temple unravels the secrets of the Pharaohs and takes you back to an era long gone.
 Several kings contributed to constructing this sacred temple, starting with King Amenemhat I, who founded it.
 Consequently, statues of all those kings can be found within the temple’s walls.
-There are also several stone paintings to enjoy observing and deciphering the secrets engraved within.
+There are also several stone paintings in which you can enjoy observing and deciphering the secrets engraved within.

 10. Temple of Philae